Smithsonian/soundburst/README.md

 ### Mac

 1. First download and install R if you don't already have it installed.
+It is always better to download the latest version of R, however if you are having any issues with the SoundBurst App, please download the version of R with which it was developed with.
 The application was created and tested using R 3.3.1 which can be downloaded from [here](https://cran.r-project.org/bin/macosx/old/R-3.3.1.pkg).
 If you prefer to use the latest version, you can obtain the install from [here](https://cran.r-project.org/bin/).

-> It is always better to download the latest version of R, however if you are having any issues with the SoundBurst App, please download the version of R with which it was developed with.

 2. The next step is to download and install RStudio if you don't already have it installed.
 You can download the latest version of RStudio from [here](https://www.rstudio.com/products/rstudio/download) or download the version of RStudio with which SoundBurst App was developed with from [here](https://download1.rstudio.org/RStudio-0.99.903.dmg)